Chumachos/projecte/docs/journal.md

 which logged the message.

 ### ADDRESS FIELDS
-During serialization into external formats, such as the Journal Export Format[1] or the Journal JSON Format[2], the addresses of journal entries are serialized into fields prefixed with double underscores.
+During serialization into external formats, such as the Journal Export Format or the Journal JSON Format, the addresses of journal entries are serialized into fields prefixed with double underscores.
 Note that these are not proper fields when stored in the journal but for addressing metadata of entries.
 They cannot be written as part of structured log entries via calls such as sd_journal_send(3).